Tips for parents

 At Lower Wortley Primary School we recognise that when we work together with parents we can offer the best outcomes for children to ensure they reach their full potential.

 During the Reception year, parents are able to access the classroom at the beginning and end of each day, to provide an opportunity for children to show their work, models etc. We encourage parents to share important information about their child with us so we can develop their interests and strengths as well as find out about any particular needs they may have.
 Parents are also encouraged to be involved in their child’s learning at every opportunity through sharing books together from the library, talking about their day at school, supporting phonics sound work and handwriting at home.
-Parents have daily access to their child’s Learning Journey and we value any contributions they wish to add to these special books.
-We communicate with parents through regular newsletters and important information can also be found on the noticeboard in the cloakroom area.
+Parents have continuous access to their child’s Learning Journey through the online system Tapestry and we value any contributions they wish to add to these special records.
+We communicate with parents through regular newsletters and reminders through our communications APP called SCHOOP.

 How can you help your child at home?

 Develop your child’s independence.
 Getting your child used to doing things by themselves is an important step in Reception.
 Help your child to:

 - Take turns in games